delfinparis/ai-prompt-vault/LAUNCH_NOW_GUIDE.md

 - `GPT_CONFIG.md` - Full configuration reference
 - `GPT_STORE_STRATEGY.md` - Marketing strategy
 - `GPT_LAUNCH_WORKAROUND.md` - Why we're not using API (yet)
+- `ANALYTICS_EVENTS.md` - Event names, schema, and funnel queries
+- `ANALYTICS_SETUP.md` - How to enable Plausible/PostHog or use the custom endpoint
+- `WIZARD_IMPLEMENTATION.md` - How the 3‑step wizard works and how to add challenges
+- `LAUNCH_CHECKLIST.md` - End‑to‑end runbook for web app + GPT store launch

 ---